7 Pet Industry Trends to Know (2021-2025)

-Here are 7 important trends impacting the pet industry in 2021 (and beyond).
+Here are 7 important trends in the pet industry for 2021 and beyond.

 U.S. pet market sales revenue has increased every year in the last decade, growing from $50.96 billion in 2011 to an estimated $99.1 billion last year.

 And there's still room for more growth.
-The question is: what trends will drive this growth?
+The question is: which trends will drive this growth?